neondatabase/website/content/docs/introduction/billing-sample.md

 * [NextAuth.JS](https://next-auth.js.org/) for authentication with OAuth
 * Neon Serverless PostGres to store user info and session detail
 * [Prisma ORM](https://www.prisma.io/) to handle the database interaction
+* Deployment region US East (Ohio)

 Userbase assumptions:
 * **Daily Active Users.** 80,000 users per day represents means a steady volume of read queries.
 With a global, consumer-oriented user base, there are no peak or dormant usage periods.
 * **Account creation.** Sign-ups average 3-5 people per hour, or 120 new accounts per day, which gives you an idea of the number of writes to user table in the database for user auth.
-* **Generation activity.** Usage is capped at 5 generations per month.
+* **User activity.** Usage is capped at 5 generations per month.
 Usage details like IDs of generated photos and incremental number of generations are also written to the relevant tables.

 <Admonition type="note">
 With the high number of connections used by this application, connection pooling is required.
 And since the database connection is managed through Prisma, the datbase connection string also required `?pgbouncer=true`.